easegress-io/easegress/doc/cookbook/resilience.md

     - [TimeLimiter](#timelimiter-1)
     - [Concepts](#concepts)

-The as a Cloud Native traffic orchestrator, Easegress supports build-in resilience features.
+As a Cloud Native traffic orchestrator, Easegress supports build-in resilience features.
 It is the ability of your system to react to failure and still remain functional.
 It's not about avoiding failure, but accepting failure and constructing your cloud-native services to respond to it.
 You want to return to a fully functioning state quickly as possible.[1]

 ## Basic: Load Balance